Howard Hoffman: WABC

-Howard's high-energy delivery was a shock for many WABC listeners who were accustomed to the station's more "adult" approach.
+Howard's high-energy delivery was a shock for many WABC listeners, who were accustomed to the station's more "adult" approach.
 Critics weren't kind to this sudden shift and wondered what WABC was thinking.
 However, everyone involved was aware that FM was beginning to dominate the radio landscape, and Howard's arrival was designed to be part of a game-changer for the station.
-Long time afternoon fixture Dan Ingram was moved to mornings, Ingram sound-alike Bob Cruz was placed in afternoons and Sturgis Griffin was brought in for overnights.
+Long time afternoon fixture Dan Ingram was moved to mornings, Ingram sound-alike Bob Cruz was placed in the afternoons and Sturgis Griffin was brought in for overnights.

 Hoffman's tenure at WABC was marked by two diverse events.
 First was his now notorious 1979 New Year's Eve show, just two weeks into his job.
 It was a huge in-studio party with WABC and WPLJ engineers, staffers and announcers while Hoffman counted down the top 100 of the year.
 That show continued almost two hours into 1980 before he finally reached number one.
 The second was the night of the killing of John Lennon, shortly after Howard took the helm of the overnight show.
-WABC became a mix of all-news and all-Beatles throughout that night with Hoffman anchoring the event.
+WABC became a mix of all-news and all-Beatles throughout that night, with Hoffman anchoring the event.

 Despite an improvement in listenership, the handwriting was on the wall for AM's future, and WABC began the switch to talk in 1981 with the addition of the New York Yankees, which moved Howard to the all-night shift.
-Howard made an attempt to do an all-night talk show called The Phonebooth which was produced and co-written by his friend Tom Leykis.
+Howard attempted to do an all-night talk show called The Phonebooth which was produced and co-written by his friend Tom Leykis.
 The show went unnoticed by WABC management, however, and Howard exited the station when he was replaced by WABC's first full-time talk show, Dr. Judith Kuriansky.

-The 80s
+The 1980s

 Howard left New York to host his first morning show at KOPA in Phoenix, then moved to San Francisco in 1984 to help launch KMEL's new CHR format as their afternoon drive host.
 His three years at KMEL had several high points, including an appearance on NBC's Miami Vice, a charity auction of Madonna's "Like A Virgin" wedding dress, a stint as a WWE wrestling manager and an ongoing war with fans of Duran Duran (which was ended by a surprise in-studio visit by the group).

 Following a short morning stint at KKFR in Phoenix, Howard returned to New York to co-host the "Howard and Stephanie" morning show on dance-oriented CHR Hot 97 (WQHT).
 He and Stephanie Miller occupied that slot for the better part of four years before the station went toward a more hardcore hip-hop format.
 During this time, he landed in the "Top 40 DJs of All Time" list compiled by Decalcomania.